 According to National Institute of Standards and Technology (NIST), Attribute-Based Access Control (ABAC) is defined as “an access control method where subject requests to perform operations on objects are granted or denied based on assigned attributes of the subject, assigned attributes of the object, environment conditions, and a set of policies that are specified in terms of those attributes and conditions.”
-ABAC, which evolved from simple access control lists and role-based access control, has been popular in the last decade as a type of logical access control.
+ABAC is an improvement from simple access control lists and role-based access control, and has been increasing in popularity over the last decade because of its ability to serve as a type of logical access control.

 The goal of Attribute-Based Access Control (ABAC) is to secure items like data, network devices, and IT resources from unauthorized users and actions that violate an organization’s security regulations.
 ABAC is an authorization mechanism that determines access by evaluating attributes (or traits) rather than roles.
 With ABAC, the attributes of the subject, resource, action, and environment involved in an access event are used to enforce access restrictions.
 The characteristics or values of a component involved in an access event are known as attributes.
-Attribute-Based Access Control compares these components’ characteristics against policies.
-These policies specify which attribute combinations are authorized for the subject to complete an action successfully.
-Policies take attributes into consideration when determining whether certain access conditions are permitted.
+Attribute-Based Access Control compares these components’ characteristics against policies, which specify what attribute combinations are authorized for the subject to complete an action successfully.

 ABAC enables fine-grained access control and resolves many key cybersecurity issues that growing enterprises typically face.
 One of which is role explosion, which occurs when roles get increasingly complex through continuous expansion and contraction, as well as outsourcing of their workforce.
 By using ABAC, businesses can reduce the number of roles they have to create and manage.
 You could, for instance, grant an auditor access to specified finance data across the company without having to give them access to other finance information.
 With this, access is granted on a need-to-know basis, ensuring business-critical data remains secure.

 ABAC serves as a powerful core technology that provides: